daidodo/format-imports-vscode/README.md

 // Sorting rule for imported/exported names.
 Valid values are 'none' or string array.
 "tsImportSorter.configuration.sortRules.names": ["_", "aA"],

+// By default all unused imports are removed.
+Keep some or all them around with this setting if you need.
+"tsImportSorter.configuration.keepUnused": [],

 // Max binding names per line before wrapping for imports.
 0 for no limit.
 "tsImportSorter.configuration.maxBindingNamesPerLine": 1,